 Locarno Festival counters the somber mood of the world with art and comedy

-The most important Swiss film festival kicks off today with a program aimed to reflect on the current pulse of the planet.
-But instead of falling into a depressive hole, it offers a significant roster of comedies.
-Laugh if you dare, at your own risk.
+Switzerland’s most important film festival kicks off today with a lineup designed to capture the planet’s current pulse.
+But rather than spiral into despair, the programme leans boldly into comedy.
+Laugh – if you dare.

-How can art in general, and cinema in particular, come to grips with the increasing list of battlefields, humanitarian disasters, war crimes, desperate migrations and societal breakdowns?
-This year, Giona A. Nazzaro, Locarno Film Festival’s artistic director, decided to bet on what could be seen as the most civilized reaction to the world’s ailments.
-Against the usual trends, six out of the 17 films in the festival’s main competition can be labelled as comedies.
-Humor in many of them, though, takes darker and more anarchic tones.
+How can art – and cinema in particular – reckon with the growing tide of battlefields, humanitarian crises, war crimes, forced migrations, and societal collapse?
+This year, Locarno Film Festival’s artistic director, Giona A. Nazzaro, has placed his bet on what might be the most civilised response to a world in distress: laughter.
+Defying industry trends, six of the 17 films in the festival’s main competition are comedies.
+But the humor they offer often skews dark, subversive, and anarchic.

 In Nazzaro’s selection, however, tragedy is not totally sublimated by laughs.
 We will have Gaza, Ukraine, Sudan, and Iran, to mention just a few of the current scenes of horror in the real world.
 In this delicate balance, Locarno bets on the relevance of cinema in the face of humanitarian impotence.